Annexation of Junagadh

-Junagadh was a princely state of the British Raj, located in what is now the Indian state of Gujarat.
-It was under the suzerainty of the British Raj, but not part of directly-ruled British India.
+In February 1948, the princely state of Junagadh, located in what is now the Indian state of Gujarat, was invaded and annexed by the Union of India after a dispute with Pakistan, following the state's accession to Pakistan.
+Junagadh had been a princely state under the suzerainty of the British Crown, until independence and partition of British India in 1947.

-At the independence and partition of British India of 1947, the 562 princely states were given a choice to either join the new Dominion of India or the newly formed state of Pakistan.
+It had the choice of joining one of the two newly independent dominions: the Union of India or Pakistan.
+It was ruled by Nawab Muhammad Mahabat Khanji III, a Muslim whose ancestors had ruled Junagadh and small principalities for some two hundred years.

-The Nawab of Junagadh, Muhammad Mahabat Khanji III, a Muslim whose ancestors had ruled Junagadh and small principalities for some two hundred years, decided that Junagadh should become part of Pakistan, much to the displeasure of many of the people of the state, an overwhelming majority of whom were Hindus, about 80%.
-The Nawab acceded to the Dominion of Pakistan on 15 August 1947, against the advice of Lord Mountbatten, arguing that Junagadh joined Pakistan by sea.
+The Nawab decided that Junagadh should become part of Pakistan, much to the displeasure of many of the people of the state, an overwhelming majority of whom were Hindus, about 80%.
+The Nawab acceded to the Dominion of Pakistan on 15 August 1947, against the advice of Lord Mountbatten, the Governor-General of India, arguing that Junagadh joined Pakistan only by sea.
 The principality of Babariawad and Sheikh of Mangrol reacted by claiming independence from Junagadh and accession to India, although the Sheikh of Mangrol withdrew his accession to India the very next day.
 Muhammad Ali Jinnah waited for a month to accept the Instrument of Accession.
-When Pakistan accepted the Nawab's Instrument of Accession on 16 September, the Government of India was outraged that Jinnah could accept the accession of Junagadh despite his argument that Hindus and Muslims could not live as one nation.
-Home minister Vallabhbhai Patel believed that if Junagadh was permitted to go to Pakistan, it would exacerbate the communal tension already simmering in Gujarat.
+When Pakistan accepted the Nawab's Instrument of Accession on 13 September, the Government of India objected.
+Nehru laid out India's position which was that India did not accept Junagadh's accession to Pakistan.
+Home Minister Sardar Vallabhbhai Patel believed that if Junagadh was permitted to go to Pakistan, it would exacerbate the communal tension already simmering in Gujarat.